totoyblack/Sally-s-Catering-System/README.md

 - HTML, CSS, JavaScript for frontend development
 - Railway for cloud integration of form submissions
-- Git & GitHub for version control
+- GitHub for version control

 ## Folder Structure
 Sallyscaterings/